Protect Your Mitochondria to Boost Your Health

 Protecting and Repairing Mitochondria

-Fortunately, over the last half century since the first mitochondrial disease was identified, researchers have not only better defined the molecular and cellular biology of mitochondria, they have also researched ways to protect and reverse mitochondrial damage.
+Fortunately, over the last half-century since the first mitochondrial disease was identified, researchers have not only better defined the molecular and cellular biology of mitochondria, but they have also researched ways to protect and reverse mitochondrial damage.

 Since the major reason for mitochondrial dysfunction is free-radical damage, it is not surprising that research has shown that antioxidants may help repair mitochondrial dysfunction.
 Dietary supplements are not the only potential strategy; diets rich in antioxidants may also help.